 The list of negative effects can go on and on.
 Even if you didn’t realize that you weren’t performing tasks, maintenance or services agreed upon, you are still liable.
 When you rely on a Gainesville business lawyer to draft a contract for you, the opportunity to discuss your role is presented, and our attorneys will make sure you know exactly what is expected of you.

-Contract Drafting at Warner, Sechrest & Butts
+Contract Drafting At Warner, Sechrest & Butts, P.A.

 When you choose our business attorneys for your contract drafting needs, you can expect: